DCSO/mauerspecht/README.md

 ## Building

-If a Go toolchain with [modules](...) support is available (version 1.11 or later), simply running `make all` from the Git checkout is sufficient.
+For recent Go versions, simply running `make all` from the Git checkout is sufficient.

-For earlier Go versions, run `go get github.com/DCSO/mauerspecht` change to the directory within the `GOPATH` where the project was downloaded, and run `make all`

-In both cases, the following binaries will be generated:
+The following binaries will be generated:
 - `mauerspecht-server`: The server component, a Linux/x86-64 binary
 - `mauerspecht-client-$ARCH`: The clients, for various architectures